TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

         warnBeforeLeavingPage: true // Warn user before leaving page to not discard any progress }
 ```

+**NOTE THAT YOU HAVE TO REBUILD THE PROJECT TO MAKE THESE CHANGES TAKE EFFECT**
 ## Keyboard shortcuts
 <table>
     <thead> <td> Shortcut </td> <td> Description </td></thead>